Jongyeong/jongyeong.github.io/about.md

   # @end locale config
 key: page-about
 ---
+  I am a postdoctoral researcher at the Graduate School of data science, Seoul National University (SNU).
   I obtained my PhD degree under the supervision of Prof. Masashi Sugiyama in [Sugiyama-Yokoya laboratory](http://www.ms.k.u-tokyo.ac.jp/index.html), Department of computer science, The University of Tokyo.
-  Also, I am a part-time researcher on the Imperfect Information Learning Team in [RIKEN AIP](http://www.riken.jp/en/research/labs/aip/).
+  Also, I was a part-time researcher on the Imperfect Information Learning Team in [RIKEN AIP](http://www.riken.jp/en/research/labs/aip/) from 2018/10 to 2023/09.

-  My research interests lie broadly in Machine Learning which can describe the real-world, especially in the sequential decision making such as reinforcement learning and bandit problem.
+  My research interests lie broadly in Machine Learning which can describe the real-world, especially in sequential decision-making such as reinforcement learning and bandit problems.
+  Recently, I have been quite interested in information geometry.
   Keyword: bandits, information geometry, statistical learning

   [Google Scholar](https://scholar.google.com/citations?user=ZNLjOlEAAAAJ&hl=en) and [CV](https://drive.google.com/file/d/152csVv4zYbKbVeTByoFDqThPAewRfNx3/view?usp=sharing)